mmcc007/fledge/README.md

 The following one-time setup steps are required to enable the workflows provided by `fledge`.

 ## Application setup
-Let's setup your app for automation!

 ### App name and ID

-1. App Name
+1. Pick an App Name
 The app name, which is what the user sees, should be unique in both stores.
 Let's say your app name is `MyUniqueAppName`.

-1. App ID
+1. Pick an App ID
 Decide on an application ID for your app that is unique in both stores.
 For example, `com.mycompany.todo`.
 This will be used in several places to configure this CICD.
 The application ID does not have to be the same for each store but it helps keep things simple.

-1. Trace-back to source
+1. Enable app version tracking
 To enable the trace-back-to-source feature in `fledge` comment out the `version` in pubspec.yaml
     ```
     # version: 1.0.0+1